 Equality Strand Objective and Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes ?
 Early success indicators All Review and promote the Single Equality Plan through the school website, newsletter and staff meetings.
 Consult with staff and the wider school community regarding understanding of the Equality Scheme.
-SLT Spring Term 2019 Parents appear to be aware of the Single Equality Plan, but could be promoted more All Monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
-Achievement data analysed by race, gender and disability Headteacher / Deputy Head & Governing body Half Termly through Focus Files End of KS data Vulnerable groups tracking Analysis of TA / annual data indicates the gap between equality groups and others is varied depending on the cohort, year on year.
+SLT Spring Term 2022 Parents appear to be aware of the Single Equality Plan, but could be promoted more via the website All Monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
+Achievement data analysed by race, gender and disability Deputy Head & SENDCO Termly through Focus Files End of KS data Vulnerable groups tracking Analysis of TA / annual data indicates the gap between equality groups and others is varied depending on the cohort, year on year.
 This is monitored closely.
 All Ensure that the curriculum promotes role models and heroes that young people positively identify with, which reflects the school's diversity in terms of race, gender and disability.
-Increase in pupils' participation, confidence and achievement levels Curriculum Leaders Ongoing Notable increase in participation and confidence of targeted groups Greater global awareness All Recognise and represent the talents of disabled pupils in activities and ensure representation fully reflects the school population in terms of race and gender.
+Increase in pupils' participation, confidence and achievement levels Curriculum Leaders Ongoing Greater global awareness through key weeks and whole school activities.
+All To educate the whole school community about the human right to sanctuary and demonstrate commitment to the School of Sanctuary Work closely with MEAS to audit school policies and procedures and apply to become a School of Sanctuary HT, SLT, VC & HB Spring and Summer Term 2022 Completed self- assessment will indicate that the school can proceed with the SoS application.
+All Recognise and represent the talents of disabled pupils in activities and ensure representation fully reflects the school population in terms of race and gender.
 Range of activities monitored to ensure equality of access.
-Jigsaw Scheme assessments.
-Deputy Head & Governing body Ongoing Sporting events are accessible to all pupils and reflects the school's diversity.
-All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase pupil participation, confidence and positive identity through monitoring PSHE & RE activities Headteacher, PSHE Leader, MFL Teacher & Governing body Ongoing Diversity reflected in school displays across all year groups, e.g. Global Learning All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School School Council and Eco Council representation monitored by race, gender, SLT and Headteacher Annually Greater diversity in school council and eco council membership.
+New Jigsaw Scheme and Foundation Subject assessments.
+PHSE Lead, Deputy Head & Governing body Ongoing Sporting and other events are accessible to all pupils and reflects the school's diversity.